ruinedme/MCStuff/README.md

 -SMP 1 Person Sleep function, as long as someone is sleeping for 100 ticks set time to 0

--Utility Day/Time scorwboard objectives.
+-Utility Day/Time scoreboard objectives.
 You will need to run /scoreboard objectives setdisplay ... if you want the score to be visible.(Useful for timed MC challenges)